ashitasai/portfolio/README.md

 ### Few thoughts:

-The bar chart was a great choice in the original visualization posted in the article.
+The bar chart was an appropriate and effective choice in the original visualization posted in the article.
 I chose to maintain the same chart type for my redesign.
 With a few additional changes, I believe my proposed redesign is/has:
 - Easier to read and understand because of the clear segmentation between candidates and political parties
 - A more informative title
 - Consistent typograhphy in labels